armeennadeem197/Project-4-Assignments/Assignment 00to05/02_lists/06_get_last_element/README.md

         lst.append(elem)
         elem = input("Please enter an element of the list or press enter to stop: ") return lst

 2️⃣ get_last_element(lst) – Print the Last Element
-Displays the last item in the list.
+Prints the last element of the list.
+Handles empty lists safely: def get_last_element(lst):

-def get_last_element(lst):
-    print(lst[-1])
-📝 Tip: This will raise an error if the list is empty.
-You can handle that like this:

-def get_last_element(lst):
     if lst:
         print("Last element:", lst[-1])
     else:
         print("The list is empty!")

 3️⃣ main() – Execute the Program
+Runs the full logic from input to output:

 def main():
     lst = get_lst()
     get_last_element(lst)

 if __name__ == '__main__':
     main()

 ▶️ How to Run
-💡 Prerequisites:
+💡 Prerequisites
-Python installed (python --version)
+Ensure Python is installed:
+python --version

-🏃 Run the script:
+🏃 Run the Script
 python main.py

 🎯 Example Output
-Please enter an element of the list or press enter to stop: dog Please enter an element of the list or press enter to stop: cat Please enter an element of the list or press enter to stop: rabbit Please enter an element of the list or press enter to stop: rabbit
+Please enter an element of the list or press enter to stop: dog Please enter an element of the list or press enter to stop: cat Please enter an element of the list or press enter to stop: rabbit Please enter an element of the list or press enter to stop:
+Last element: rabbit

 🔧 Customization Ideas

-Feature	How to Add
+Feature | How to Add
-Handle empty list	Add a check before accessing lst[-1] Allow numeric inputs	Use int(input()) or float(input()) in get_lst() Let user pick index	Ask for an index and print lst[index] safely 🧠 Learning Goals
+Handle empty list | Add a check before accessing lst[-1] Allow numeric inputs | Use int(input(...)) or float(input(...))
+Let user pick index | Ask for an index and safely access lst[index]

+🧠 Learning Goals
-✅ Input collection via loops
+✅ Collect input in loops

-✅ Accessing list elements (negative index)
+✅ Access list elements using negative indexing

-✅ Creating reusable functions
+✅ Write modular and reusable functions

-✅ Error handling and input validation
+✅ Handle errors and edge cases effectivel

 🌱 Future Enhancements
-Add support for numeric or mixed input types
+Support numeric or mixed input types

-Validate index range if selecting by index
+Validate index ranges if allowing user-defined index

-Save user input to a file
+Save the input list to a file for reuse

-📌 Summary
-This is a clean and practical script that demonstrates how to get the last item from a list entered by the user.
-It's simple, useful, and a great foundation for learning Python. 🎉